KauzClay/docs-tap/scst-store/troubleshooting.hbs.md

 # Troubleshooting Supply Chain Security Tools - Store

-This topic contains ways you can troubleshoot known issues for Supply Chain Security Tools (SCST) - Store.
+This topic tells you how to troubleshoot known issues for Supply Chain Security Tools (SCST) - Store.

-## <a id='retains-data'></a>Persistent volume retains data
+## <a id='retains-data'></a> Persistent volume retains data

-### <a id='retains-data-symptom'></a>Symptom
+### <a id='retains-data-symptom'></a> Symptom

-If SCST - Store is deployed, deleted, redeployed, and the database password is changed during the redeployment, the `metadata-store-db` pod fails to start.
-The persistent volume used by PostgreSQL retaining old data, even though the retention policy is set to `DELETE`, causes this issue.
+If SCST - Store is deployed, deleted, and then redeployed, and the database password is changed during the redeployment, the `metadata-store-db` pod fails to start.

+### <a id='retains-data-explan'></a> Explanation

+The persistent volume that PostgreSQL uses retains old data, even though the retention policy is set to `DELETE`.

 ### <a id='retains-data-solution'></a>Solution

+To redeploy the app, either use the same database password or follow these steps to erase the data on the volume.

 > **Caution** Changing the database password deletes your SCST - Store data.

-To redeploy the app, either use the same database password or follow these steps to erase the data on the volume:

-1. Deploy metadata-store app by using `kapp`.
+1. Deploy the `metadata-store` app by using `kapp`.
 2. Verify that the `metadata-store-db-*` pod fails.
 3. Run: